raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ***Keen Hearing and Smell***.
 The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.

 ***Pack Tactics***.
-The wolf has advantage on attack rolls against a creature if at least one of the wolf's allies is within 5 feet of the creature and the ally isn't incapacitated.
+The wolf has advantage on attack rolls against a creature if at least one of the wolf's allies is within 1.5m of the creature and the ally isn't incapacitated.

 ###### Actions

-***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
+***Bite***. *Melee Weapon Attack:* +4 to hit, reach 1.5m, one target. *Hit:* 7 (2d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.

 ## Worg